E. V. K. S. Elangovan: Background

 Elangovan was born in Erode District on 21 December 1948.
 He was the son of E. V. K. Sampath and the grandson of Periyar E. V. Ramasamy's brother Krishnasamy.

 Elangovan died of lung disease on 14 December 2024, at the age of 75.

 Political career

 In the 2009 Lok Sabha election, he lost to A. Ganeshamurthi of the MDMK by 49,336 votes in Erode constituency.
 He was appointed President of Tamil Nadu Congress Committee by All India Congress Committee Chief Sonia Gandhi on 31 October 2014, followed by the resignation of B. S. Gnanadesikan.
 In the 2019 Lok Sabha election he lost to O. P. Ravindranath Kumar, the son of O. Panneerselvam, in Theni.
 Elangovan was the only candidate of the UPA to lose in the 2019 Lok Sabha elections in Tamil Nadu.
-He was also elected as a Member of Legislative Assembly in Tamilnadu from Sathyamangalam Assembly constituency in 1984 and Erode East constituency in a by-election in 2023, due to the death of his son Thirumagan Evera.
+He was also elected as a Member of Legislative Assembly in Tamil Nadu from Sathyamangalam Assembly constituency in 1984 and Erode East constituency in a by-election in 2023, due to the death of his son Thirumagan Evera.